Mindsflee/scale_images/README.md

-The script is designed to change the resolution rate of multiple images recursively.
+The script is designed to change recursively the resolution rate of multiple images (JPEG).

 ```
 Ex: image_resizer.py /root/Desktop/images